sai019/sai019/README.md

 ## Here's a little bit about myself . . .

-👨‍💻  I'm a passionate Big Data Engineer with hands-on experience in designing and implementing robust data solutions.
+👨‍💻  I'm a Big Data Engineer with hands-on experience in designing and implementing robust data solutions.
 My goal is to leverage the power of data to drive meaningful insights and solve complex business challenges.

 <img align="right" width="250" alt="" src="https://raw.githubusercontent.com/sai019/sai019/main/coding.gif" />

+🔭 I'm also passionate about AI, deep learning, machine learning, and NLP.

+🚀 Explore my repositories for :
+  - **Data pipelines:** Python scripts and configurations for building efficient and scalable data pipelines.
+  - **Data transformation:** Code for cleaning, transforming, and preparing data for analysis. 🪄
+  - **Cloud technologies:** Maybe some code related to Azure or GCP, depending on what I'm working on! ☁️

 🌱 I’m currently learning :
   - Designing Scalable Data Pipelines